Leundai/leundai/README.md

 # 👋 Hello People!
 Welcome to my Github.
-If you want to know more about me checkout my [website](google.com).
+If you want to know more about me checkout [leonardogalindo.me](leonardogalindo.me)

 Feel free to reach out if you want to work together or have suggestions.